Mythic Fantasy name generator background

 Parameter Tips

-If you already have a place name, add it in the prompt to steer the phonetics.
+If you already have a place name, enter it directly so the demonym keeps the right phonetic root.

 Batch by Region